 The complete system should be inspected for shipping damage at the earliest opportunity.
 Visible damage must be reported to the carrier immediately.
 Concealed damage (not evident until the system is operated) must be reported to DynAmp, LLC immediately.

-For all handling of the Measuring Head, use lifting straps capable of carrying a 4400lbs (2000kg) load.
+For all handling of the Measuring Head, use a lifting strap capable of withstanding 1000lbs (454kg)